 However, if there is no other candidate for any position, a candidate who would otherwise be ineligible under the previous sentences of this Section 4.1 may be elected.

-The Executive Committee shall be comprised of these eight (8) elected officers of the DPCA.
+The Executive Committee shall be comprised of these eight (8) elected Officers of the DPCA.

 Section 4.2 (Election)

-The officers other than the Regional Vice Chairs shall be elected at the first meeting of the DPCA held in odd-numbered years, to serve for a term of two (2) years or until their successors have been elected.
-Election shall be by majority of the votes cast by Country Committees and the members of the DNC representing Democrats Abroad, subject to the provisions of Section 3.6.
+The Officers other than the Regional Vice Chairs shall be elected at the first meeting of the DPCA held in odd-numbered years, to serve for a term of two (2) years or until their successors have been elected.
+Election shall be by majority of the votes cast by Country Committees and the DNC Members representing Democrats Abroad, subject to the provisions of Section 3.6.

 The Regional Vice Chairs shall be elected pursuant to Section 6.2.

 No person may serve in the same office for more than two (2) consecutive full terms.
-In the event that there is no candidate for a DPCA Executive Committee office, an officer who has served two (2) consecutive terms in that office may be elected to a third term of that office by a two-thirds (2/3rds) majority vote pursuant to Section 4.1.
+In the event that there is no candidate for a DPCA Executive Committee office, an Officer who has served two (2) consecutive terms in that office may be elected to a third term of that office by a two-thirds (2/3rds) majority vote pursuant to Section 4.1.

 Section 4.3 (Nominations)

-Prior to the election meeting, the International Chair shall appoint, after consultation with the Executive Committee, five (5) members of Democrats Abroad as an Elections Committee, at least three (3) of whom shall not be members of the DPCA members.
-It shall be the duty of the Elections Committee to call for nominations for officers and to determine which individuals whose names are submitted for nomination are qualified (as per Section 2.4(b) of this Charter) to fill DPCA offices.
-Members of the Elections Committee shall not be candidates for nor be elected to office.
-The names of the qualified individuals placed in nomination with the Elections Committee shall be forwarded in writing to the International Chair and other DPCA members of the DPCA by the Elections Committee, after their qualifications have been determined, at least forty-five (45) days in advance of the scheduled election meeting of the DPCA.
+Prior to the election meeting, the International Chair shall appoint, after consultation with the Executive Committee, five (5) members of Democrats Abroad as a Nominations and Elections Committee (NEC), at least three (3) of whom shall not be members of the DPCA Members.
+It shall be the duty of the NEC to call for nominations for officers and to determine which individuals whose names are submitted for nomination are qualified (as per Section 2.4(b) of this Charter) to fill DPCA offices.
+Members of the NEC shall not be candidates for nor be elected to office.
+The names of the qualified individuals placed in nomination with the NEC shall be forwarded in writing to the International Chair and other DPCA Members of the DPCA by the NEC, after their qualifications have been determined, at least forty-five (45) days in advance of the scheduled election meeting of the DPCA.
 Nominations of qualified candidates for office may be made from the floor at the election meeting.
-The elections shall be conducted by the Elections Committee.
+The elections shall be conducted by the NEC.

 Section 4.4 (Gender Balance of International Chair and International Vice Chair)